 When do applications for kiwi conservation funding grants open?

 Applications open each year on March 1st and close on April 8th.
+Due to Cyclone Gabrielle, the 2023/24 round has been delayed until March 8th and extended until April 14th.

 Where does this funding come from?